Alex-Mathai-98/ML-Env-Setup/README.md

 # ML-Env-Setup

-To avoid losing out on any variables already stored in your ~/.bashrc file, you can add an additional line to ~/.zshrc file.
+1. To avoid losing out on any variables already stored in your ~/.bashrc file, you can add an additional line to ~/.zshrc file.

 `source ~/.bashrc`

 This will load anything specific to your bashrc file already present.
 **Check if there is really a need to add this line.
 It can most probably just be skipped.**

-Very likely, you might have to copy the `conda initialize` commands in the `~/.bashrc` file into the `~/.zshrc` file.
+2. Very likely, you might have to copy the `conda initialize` commands in the `~/.bashrc` file into the `~/.zshrc` file.
 So that the `conda activate` command works fine.

+3. I have modified the `.tmux.conf` file to automatically load `zsh`, the command assumes the path `/usr/bin/zsh`; but on other computers it can also be `/usr/zsh`.

 ---